EURO CRIME

 • Marinina, Alexandra Russian crime author.

-• Marklund, Liza Swedish crime author of the Annika Bengtzon series with four novels translated into English, so far.
+• Marklund, Liza Swedish crime author of the Annika Bengtzon series with five novels translated into English, so far.

 • Marrin, Minette columnist for the Sunday Times and author of a thriller, 'The Eye of the Beholder'.